 The MJC Library subscribes to many databases filled with authoritative articles, book chapters, research reports, statistics, and more from thousands of respected publications.

 Using the Library's article databases ensures that you're using the academically-appropriate sources your instructors expect you to use.
-Also, you won't have to cull through millions of unrelated Web pages that will waste your time and energy.
+Also, you won't have to cull through millions of unrelated Web pages or AI hallucinations that will waste your time and energy.

 All of these resources are free for MJC students, faculty, and staff.